dryutsun/portfolio-website/notes.md

 - React router is a little finnicky.
 BrowserRouter should be declared in index.js while, Routes, Route should be declared in App.js.

 # MENUITEM
 - Actually creates pagereload.
 Need to be wrapped in a router link.
+High Priority Debug Issue.